-A fair word of warning: If you’re wondering how to get a medical marijuana card in Ohio, don’t get your hopes up too “high” (pun intended) just yet – it does not seem like it is going to be a super-duper easy process.
-While there has been a ton of legal information released by the state, there are still A LOT of kinks that need to be worked out, and a lot of questions that need to be answered.
+A fair word of warning: If you’re wondering how to get a medical marijuana card in Ohio, don’t get your hopes up too “high” (pun intended) just yet – it’s not a super-duper easy process, and the state’s MMJ program is not exactly the most accessible in the country.

 Need a Medical Marijuana Card?
 Let us help by Starting Here